CausalRCA: Causal Inference based Precise Fine-grained Root Cause Localization for Microservice Applications: Root cause localization framework

 \subsection{Causal structure learning}

-In causal structure learning, we aim to build a causal graph of monitoring metrics.
+The causal structure learning component aims to build a causal graph of monitoring metrics.
 The causal graphs can be seen as anomaly propagation paths between metrics.
 We can use a DAG to represent the causal graph, in which each node represents a metric, and each edge represents a cause-effect relationship.
-Based on related work, we know that traditional causal structure learning methods have limitations.
-Therefore, we implement the causal structure learning in CausalRCA with a gradient-based method, DAG-GNN\cite{yu2019dag}.
-DAG-GNN provides a deep generative model, which is a variational autoencoder parameterized by a novel graph neural network, and applies a variant of the structural constraint to learn DAGs.
-Unlike other causal structure learning methods, the gradient-based method can extract linear and non-linear causal relations between metrics and automatically output a weighted DAG.
+Based on related work, we know that traditional causal structure learning methods have strict limitations on input data and relations.
+Therefore, we implement the causal structure learning in CausalRCA with a gradient-based method, DAG-GNN \cite{yu2019dag}.
+DAG-GNN provides a deep generative model, which is a variational autoencoder (VAE) parameterized by a novel graph neural network (GNN) \cite{bruna2013spectral}, and applies a variant of the structural constraint to learn DAGs.
+Unlike other causal structure learning methods, the gradient-based method has no limitation of input data, can extract linear or non-linear causal relations between metrics, and automatically outputs a weighted DAG.